About

 Media is in a disturbing state when it comes to truly understanding and profiling players.
 Today's clouded climate—silly, sarcastic and lazy one-quote content—has caused more players to distance themselves from reporters.
 The result: an incomplete picture of who players are off the court, and a disservice to kids who need to be surrounded by thought and perspective to develop as students.
 The NBA is entertainment, yes, but its players and league insiders offer so much more than what happens within 94 feet.

-We are here to take you CloseUp to players in a 360-degree way, turning them into three-dimensional public figures, with trust, quality, credibility, authenticity and genuine storytelling at the foundation of the platform.
+We are here to take you CloseUp to players in a unique 360-degree way, turning them into three-dimensional public figures, with trust, quality, credibility, authenticity and genuine storytelling at the foundation of the platform.

 For everyone who has helped me along the way, thank you.
 I’m looking forward to continuing my journey with each of you.

-Advisor and Producer
+Athlete Advisor and Producer

 The 2020-21 season marked his initial foray into the world of coaching as he joined Erik Spoelstra’s staff as an assistant coach.
 Caron, who was universally respected throughout his playing career, was known for both his physical and mental toughness—traits that have made him a valuable asset to both the coaching staff and players.